MarharytaFilipovych/OINK/README.md

 - Single-line strings only (no multi-line support)
 - Escape sequences supported: `\n`, `\t`, `\\`
 - Used primarily with `print🤮` for output
-- Cannot be stored in variables (literals only)
+- Cannot be stored in variables (use 👺 type for string variables)

 **Usage:**
 ```piglang